Ballarat: Tourism and hospitality

 Main Street in Sovereign Hill, a large open-air gold mining museum, is Ballarat's most famous attraction.

-Ballarat attracts 2.2 million visitors a year and the tourism and hospitality industry is a A$480 million a year sector which accounts for around 15% of Ballarat's economy and employs around 2,870 people.
+Ballarat attracts 2.2 million visitors a year.
+The tourism and hospitality industry is a A$480 million a year sector, which accounts for around 15% of Ballarat's economy and employs around 2,870 people.
 Tourism in Ballarat is promoted by Ballarat Regional Tourism.

 A significant heritage tourism industry has grown substantially in Ballarat since the 1960s.
 Ballarat is most notable for the award-winning open-air museum known as Sovereign Hill, a recreated 1850s gold mining settlement opened in 1970.
 Sovereign Hill is Ballarat's biggest tourism drawcard and is consistently rated among the best outdoor museums in the world and continues to expand.
 Sovereign Hill accounts for over half a million of Ballarat's visitors and $40 million in tourism revenue.

 Several businesses and attractions have capitalised on Ballarat's gold mining history.
 They include Kryal Castle (1972), "Gold Rush Mini Golf" (2002) featuring the "Big Miner" (2006) one of Australia's big things (although the original proposal appeared larger and for the miner to hold the Eureka Flag) at Ballarat's eastern entrance.

 Other tourist attractions include the Eureka Centre; The Gold Museum, Ballarat; Ballarat Botanic gardens and Lake Wendouree; the Ballarat Tramway Museum and Ballarat Wildlife Park.
 A large number of Ballarat hotels, motels and restaurants service the tourism industry.
 The Ballarat Tourist Association is an industry based non-profit, membership organisation representing the city's tourism industry.

 Ballarat hosts a number of annual festivals with historical and cultural focus including the Ballarat Begonia Festival, Ballarat Heritage Weekend and Ballarat Beat Rockabilly Festival.